justin22/nextjs-rbac/README.md

 ## Introduction

 Next.js - RBAC (Role Based Access Control) helps to setup a application, with roles and permissions.
-This boilerplate ships with RBAC database schema, utility functions for RBAC and very minimal components and styles.
+This boilerplate ships with RBAC database schema, utility functions for RBAC and very minimal or no components and styles.

 Main functionalities are as follows,